Fitness and Wellness

-Entrepreneurship and Career Development
+Office of Entrepreneurship & Career Development

 In collaboration with the graduate and undergraduate offices, the OECD provides one-on-one career advising, multiple online tools, an alumni mentorship program, departmental career days, mentorship to student organizations and projects, and digital publications.
 An undergraduate Certificate in Music Entrepreneurship (15 credits) is offered by the OECD in partnership with the Kelley School of Business.

 Innovation in the Gaming Industry

 This month, Project Jumpstart interviews Nikita Haduong, co-founder of Argent Games, a consortium of IU Bloomington students who have just produced their newest game, Requiescence.
 She is a member of the violin studio of Alex Kerr.

 Requiescense is a gothic fantasy BL visual novel set in an arcane, mysterious cathedral.

 The OECD is the home base for a student-led initiative called Project Jumpstart that serves as a catalyst for entrepreneurial thought and action among students by offering high-impact career development and entrepreneurship workshops, networking events, peer support for projects, mini-conferences, and coordination of the annual Innovation Competition.

 - INNOVATION COMPETITION: Click here for information about our annual competition that helps JSoM students launch/expand innovative projects!

 A Kelley School of Business Certificate In Entrepreneurship is available to all Jacobs School of Music undergraduate students.